IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 sound files are found on the card, the blue and orange LEDs will blink alternately.

+!!! note "Note"
+    When removing the microSD card to update the files, the recommended procedure is to first power down the SoundBytes Custom, remove the card, make your changes, re-insert the card, and then re-apply power.
+    There is a small (but not zero) chance that removing or inserting the card while the SoundBytes Custom is powered will corrupt the contents of the card.
+In any case, the SoundBytes Custom must be rebooted (powered on) after the card is re-inserted.

 ### Volume Control

 The volume has 30 levels and comes preset at level 20.
 Level 0 is mute.